Ananthavijay/ZeoTap_Assignment/Rule Engine with AST/README.md

     - Missing comparison operators

 ### Tech Stack
-- Backend: FastAPI for building the API.
+- Backend: FastAPI for building the API
-- Database: SQLite for rule storage.
+- Database: SQLite for rule storage
-- Frontend: Flask for user interface.
+- Frontend: Flask for user interface
-- Testing: Pytest for testing API endpoints and functionality.
+- Testing: Pytest for testing API endpoints and functionality

 ### How It Works
 The project separates the frontend and backend.
 The frontend provides a user-friendly interface to interact with the API.
 Users can create and evaluate rules through the interface, but the API can also be accessed independently for programmatic usage.

 ### Setup Steps
 - Install the required packages: Run `pip install -r requirements.txt`
-- Database Initialization: Run `python backend/database_init.py` to create the SQLite database.
+- Database Initialization: Run `python backend/database_init.py` to create the SQLite database
-- Start the API: Launch the FastAPI server using `python backend/rule_engine_api.py`, which starts at `http://127.0.0.1:8000`.
+- Start the API: Launch the FastAPI server using `python backend/rule_engine_api.py`, which starts at `http://127.0.0.1:8000`
-- Start the Frontend: Run the Flask application using `python frontend/rule_engine_frontend.py`.
+- Start the Frontend: Run the Flask application using `python frontend/rule_engine_frontend.py`
-- Access the Application: Navigate to `http://127.0.0.1:5000` in your web browser.
+- Access the Application: Navigate to `http://127.0.0.1:5000` in your web browser

 ### Testing
 - Run the tests by executing the following command: `pytest backend/test_rule_engine_api.py`